The Faraday Institution: Name

 Following this tradition, the Faraday Institution runs education and public engagement activities.
-In 2019, it launched a public discussion series on batteries with the Royal Institution and continued the programme in 2020, 2021 and 2022.
+In 2019, it launched a public discussion series on batteries with the Royal Institution and continued the programme from 2020 through 2024.

 Research programmes

 The Faraday Institution currently focuses on research in lithium-ion batteries, "beyond" lithium-ion battery technologies and energy storage for emerging economies.
 Research is conducted in multidisciplinary teams with expertise that ranges across chemical engineering, chemistry, data and computer science, mechanical engineering, electrical engineering, law, materials science, maths and physics.